• Skip to primary navigation

 Notes

-Refrigerator bread and butter pickles should keep in your refrigerator for up to a year.
+Refrigerator bread and butter pickles should keep in your refrigerator for up to 6 months.

 • Prep Time: 15 minutes